lgbt-foundation/whitepaper/whitepaper.md

 ### The LGBT Foundation

-The LGBT Token will be issued by the LGBT Foundation, an organization to initiate, develop and foster the ecosystem of the Token.
+The LGBT Token will be issued by the LGBT Foundation, an organization to initiate, develop and foster the ecosystem of the token.
 The LGBT Foundation will administer the supply and ensure a healthy economic model for the users and partners.
 It also intends to provide the necessary infrastructure to operate a decentralized and autonomous network.
+At the point of publishing of this paper, the LGBT Foundation shares certain resources with its sponsor, like overhead and development personel.
+The LGBT Foundation will, however, operate completely independent of Hornet and is building its own teams, governance and managment that will only operate in the interest of the missions stated in this paper.

 ### Usage Of The LGBT Token By The Launch Partners